Stream: Design Space Exploration of Layer-Fused DNNs on Heterogeneous Dataflow Accelerators: Implementation

-After the identification of CNs of each layer and their attributes, the data dependencies between all CNs must be generated in order to correctly schedule the CNs in Step~5.
-This process is split into two parts.
+After the identification of the \revv{CTs} of each layer, the data dependencies between all \revv{CTs} must be generated in order to schedule them \revv{correctly and with structured memory accesses}.
+This process is split into two parts:

-\textit{Intra-layer:} First, the intra-layer CN dependency edges are inserted based on the outer-CN loop order, determined in Step~1.
-This ensures that the required tensor accesses of CNs within a layer are structured and easily implementable using loop counters.

-\textit{Inter-layer:} Next, the inter-layer CN dependencies are determined based on the loop ranges of each CN.
-Specifically, the overlap in data generated by CNs of one layer, and required by CNs of the next layer(s), defines the data dependency between these CNs.
-Because this work targets a fine-grained scheduling granularity, the number of CNs could grow up to $10^{6}$ or even larger for modern DNNs.
-Exhaustively checking each CN pair for overlap in multi-dimensional data tensors would require $10^{12}$ checks, which is not feasible.
-A fast inter-layer CN dependency generator is thus required, for which an algorithm based on \textit{R-trees}~\cite{RTrees} is developed.

-Figure~\ref{fig:cn_dependency_generation} shows the inter-layer dependency generation for a simplified example.
-This process is repeated for each producer~\& consumer layer pair.
-First, an R-tree representation of all CNs of the consumer layer is created (\circled{1}), which stores the encapsulated loop ranges of each consumer CN in a tree structure.
-In the second step (\circled{2}), the R-tree is queried for intersection with each CN of the producer layer.
-The R-tree returns all consumer CNs whose ranges overlap with the range of queried producer CN.
-Note that in this simplified example, the 4 consumer CNs span two dimensions and are non-overlapping.
-In practice, they can have more dimensions with overlapping loop ranges, which is supported by Stream.

-Compared with a baseline implementation of inter-layer CN dependency generation which checks every producer-consumer CN pair one-by-one, our R-tree-based algorithm is much more efficient.
-For a case with 448$\times$448 producer CNs and 448$\times$448 consumer CNs, the baseline implementation would take over 9 hours, whereas the R-tree-based generation takes 6 seconds ($10^3\times$ speedup).